iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

     [(0, 1), (0, 2), (0, 3), (1, 2), (3, 4)]

-We can construct a simple graph from the adjacency list as:
+We can construct a graph from the adjacency list as:

 .. code-block:: python